create3000/x_ite/docs/_posts/components/Geospatial/GeoElevationGrid.md

 - Useful for special effects.
 Normal vector computation by 3D graphics hardware is quite fast so adding normals to a scene is typically unnecessary.

+#### Warning

+- *normal* vectors increase file size, typically doubling geometry definitions.

 ### MFDouble [in, out] **height** [ 0, 0 ] <small>(-∞,∞)</small>

-Contains xDimension rows \* zDimension columns floating-point values for elevation above ellipsoid.
+Contains xDimension rows * zDimension columns floating-point values for elevation above ellipsoid.

 #### Hints

-- Height array values are in row-major order from west to east, south to north.
-GeoGridOrigin is in southwest (lower-left) corner of height dataset.
+- *height* array values are in row-major order from west to east, south to north.
+- GeoGridOrigin is in southwest (lower-left) corner of *height* dataset.

+#### Warning

+- *height* array values are not retained or available at run time since a browser is permitted to condense geometry.

 ## Description